Gopalakrishnan-007/InnovateTech/README.md

 # InnovateTech
 A modern, dynamic design with light/dark mode, custom loader, responsive navbar, and cutting-edge visual effects

-This project is a full-featured analytics dashboard that combines:
+This project is a full-featured front-end web page that combines:

 🚀 A custom animated loading screen